 Decentralized Finance (DeFi) platforms leverage blockchain to offer financial services without traditional intermediaries.
 DeFi platforms directly provide services, including lending, borrowing, and trading, on the blockchain.
 This model enhances accessibility and reduces costs compared to traditional financial services.

 Navigating the regulatory landscape is a significant challenge in implementing blockchain in fintech.
-Countries have varying regulations regarding cryptocurrencies and blockchain technology, creating uncertainty for crypto payment providers.
+Countries have varying regulations regarding cryptocurrencies and blockchain technology, creating uncertainty for crypto payment gateway solutions.
 Ensuring compliance with these regulations while leveraging blockchain's benefits requires careful planning and legal expertise.

 Integrating blockchain with existing financial systems poses another challenge.
 Many financial institutions use legacy systems that are not compatible with blockchain technology.
 Transitioning to blockchain-based systems involves substantial investment in new technology and retraining staff, making the integration process complex and costly.